 Command Line

 Bluefin is designed to be used by normal people, but the command line is our passion.
-Therefore we invest in our command line experience, knowing that most people will never see it.
+Therefore we invest in the command line experience, knowing that most people will never see it.
 Slay out.

 Installing Applications